Israel-Laguan/ableai-mvp/README.md

 ## Project Structure

-The project follows an architecture based on Nx monorepo,Clean Architecture and Microservices Architecture, organized as follows:
+The project follows an architecture based on Nx monorepo, Clean Architecture and Nano Services, organized as follows:

 ## `apps/`